Sustainability Metrics and Frameworks

 • Significant cost increases, government regulation, or changes of consumer preferences for goods or services relating to alternative sources of energy, emissions reductions, and GHG emissions could materially affect the markets for the commodities we carry and demand for our services, which in turn could have a material adverse effect on our results of operations, financial condition, and liquidity.

-• Government incentives encouraging the use of alternative sources of energy also could affect certain of our customers and the markets for certain of the commodities we carry in an unpredictable manner that could alter our traffic patterns, including, for example, increasing royalties charged to producers of PRB coal by the U.S. Department of Interior and the impacts of ethanol incentives on farming and ethanol producers.
+• Government incentives encouraging the use of alternative sources of energy also could affect certain of our customers and the markets for certain of the commodities we carry in an unpredictable manner that could alter our traffic patterns.

 b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning.

-Impacts on our technology and R&D initiatives: Within the rail industry, Union Pacific participates in AAR’s Decarbonization Working Group and Locomotive Committee to identify emerging technology to support the decarbonization of the rail industry.
-We are exploring ways to partner with the other rail carriers and our equipment and energy suppliers to develop locomotive technologies and fuel availability that can move the industry forward in this effort.
+Impacts on Technology and R&D Initiatives: Union Pacific participates in AAR's Decarbonization Working Group and Locomotive Committee to identify emerging technologies that support rail industry decarbonization.
+We are exploring partnerships with other rail carriers and equipment and energy suppliers to develop new locomotive technologies and fuel solutions that advance our decarbonization efforts.

 In 2022, we conducted an extensive climate scenario analysis to better understand the risks to and opportunities for our operations, infrastructure and supply chains from specific climate scenarios.
+In 2023, our CSA risks were mapped against our enterprise risk management framework to help us manage climate-related risks and opportunities.
 The analysis is being used to evaluate and develop strategies to allow us to respond to both high- and low-carbon scenarios.
 Our analysis integrated several factors to represent plausible future pathways based on credible science, developed by experts at the International Energy Agency (IEA) and other reputable organizations.
 The results of this scenario analysis are intended to inform our understanding of our business’ climate-related risk and opportunities and support planning and investment decisions.

 We analyzed perspectives from internal leaders, suppliers, customers, peer literature review and expert assessment to gather insights regarding the climate-related risks and opportunities they identified in the rail industry.
 We have targeted nine priority climate-related driving forces that have impacted and/or were deemed to have potential further impacts on Union Pacific: